FrugalX/narrative-intelligence-engine/planner-agent.md

 ### **Expected Inputs**

-* User prompt, summary, or initial idea *(e.g., "A sci-fi mystery aboard a drifting starship controlled by a rogue AI")*
+* Refined story concept from the Ideation Agent, or a user-provided prompt / synopsis *(e.g., "A sci-fi mystery aboard a drifting starship controlled by a rogue AI")*
 * Genre, tone, POV, target word count
 * Optional constraints (themes, pacing goals, characters, tropes to include/avoid)
 * Existing plan state if continuing or revising work in progress